Carriageworks: Artists and resident companies

 Song Dong, Waste Not (2013).
 Exhibition presented with 4A Centre for Contemporary Asian Art and Sydney Festival.

 Many renowned Australian artists, including Tony Albert, Nell, JD Reforma and Wrong Solo (Agatha Gothe-Snape & Brian Fuata), have worked in Carriageworks' studio spaces.

 A number of resident organisations, all working within the contemporary arts sector, used the space: Contemporary Asian Australian Performance, Erth, Sydney Chamber Opera, Force Majeure, Performance Space, Moogahlin, Felix Media, and Marrugeku.

 Erth

 Erth have been producing visual theatre since the 1990, including puppetry-based productions and community projects.
 The company is inspired by natural history, Indigenous Australian folklore, sociology and urban mythology.
 They have produced long-running shows such as Erth’s Dinosaur Zoo and Erth's Prehistoric Aquarium, as well as new shows.
 The Liminal Hour and Winter Camp at Barangaroo for were commissioned for Vivid Sydney in 2018 and 2019.

-Felix Media

-Felix Media is an independent film company set up by film producers John Maynard and Bridget Ikin.
-Works include Coral, a work for the fulldome screen, by Lynette Wallworth; three multi-screen works Citizen's Band, The Calling, and In the ear of the tyrant by Angelica Mesiti; and the trilogy of adaptations by William Yang, Friends of Dorothy, My generation, and Bloodlinks.

 Force Majeure

 Established in 2002 by artistic director Kate Champion and now led by Danielle Micich, Force Majeure produces dance theatre works, a combination of dance and storytelling.
 Apart from producing new works, the company trains and mentors both established artists and the next generation through their INCITE program.